mabel-dev/opteryx/README.md

 Each query can run in a separate container instance, meaning it's nearly impossible for a rogue query to affect any other users.

-No matter if a cluster, region or datacentre goes down, Opteryx can keep responding to queries.
-_(inflight queries may not be recovered)_
+If a cluster, region or datacentre goes down, Opteryx can keep responding to queries. _(inflight queries may not be recovered)_

 **Bring your own Files**